Puerto Montt: Consulates

+Transport

 El Tepual Airport is the main commercial airport serving the city.
 Three airlines operate regular flights to and from Santiago, Punta Arenas, Balmaceda, and Antofagasta.
-The airlines operating at the airport are Latam Airlines (the country's largest), Sky Airline and JetSmart.
+The airlines operating at the airport are LATAM Airlines (the country's largest), Sky Airline and JetSmart.
 The flight time to Santiago is approximately two hours.

 Additionally, Marcel Marchant Aerodrome (La Paloma) connects the city with remote locations within the Patagonian Fjords.

+Train services to the city by Empresa de los Ferrocarriles del Estado, after a long absence since the 2000s, returned in 2025 with a local service from Llanquihue to the city's La Paloma Station, with plans to reopen stations to the north in the coming years.

 Administration

 As a commune, Puerto Montt is a third-level administrative division of Chile administered by a municipal council, headed by an Alcalde with 10 councilors and represented in the Chamber of Deputies by 5 members and in the Senate by 2 people and with support of a Regional Council of 6 members.

-Since 2012 the current Mayor has been Gervoy Paredes Rojas who was reelected at 2016 Municipal elections with an end term up to 2020 and the current members of the council are Fernado España España (PS), Sonia Hernandez Asencio (PS), Luis Matamala Almonacid (PDC), Veronica Sanchez Silva (PDC), Juan Carlos Cuitiño Uribe (GEP), Rodrigo Wainraihgt Galilea (RN), Fernando Orellana Perez (RN), Marcia Muñoz Cochifas (IND), Hector Ulloa Aguilera (PPD) and Leonardo Gonzales Saez (PPD).
+The 2024–2028 mayor is Rodrigo Wainraihgt Galilea (RN).
+The current members of the council are: